drikkk/Spotify-Playlist-Updater/README.md

 Creators use bots to spam reports on growing playlists which triggers the Spotify Takedown Notification and your playlist will be nulled from its title, description and image.

 When executed, all playlists in the json file will be checked upon.
-If a name change is detected, then the playlist's name, description and image is updated as per the json file.
+If a name change is detected for the given playlist, then its name, description and image is updated.
-Description and image update can be skipped by setting them as empty ```""``` value.
+Description and image update can be skipped by setting them as empty ```""``` value in the json file.

 Results of the run are logged to output.log in project root.